indyplanets/appcenter-documentation/user-guide/browsing-apps.md

-When you log in, AppCenter takes you to the dashboard, which displays existing apps in Grid view.
-You can browse apps a couple of different way.
+When you log into AppCenter as a regular or Admin user, AppCenter takes you to the Dashboard.
+The Dashboard displays existing apps in Grid format.
+You can return to the Dashboard to browse apps from any view.

-## Browsing Apps using the Navigation Panel
+## Browsing Apps in the Dashboard

-1. From any view, click
+1. From any view, click !(/images/menu-button.png), and then click **Browse Apps**.